zumaad/Analyzeyourtweets/README.md

 ### Software used (All Python)

-- Django, a python webframework.
+- Django, a python web framework.
 - Tweepy, for using the twitter api with a python interface.
 - Plotly, for generating the graphs.
 - Wordcloud, python library for generating wordclouds (who would've guessed)